 There are many popular videos online that show puppies learning to ascend and descend staircases in the house.
 However, while they are adorable, only the dog’s owner knows how stressful this is for a puppy.
 In fact, it is even more difficult if a person adopts a slightly grown-up dog that spent its puppyhood in a shelter that had no stairs.

 The dog feels very scared to go up and down the stairs since it needs the right level of balance.
 Also, since dogs use all four limbs to move around, even a small mistake while descending a staircase can throw it off balance.
 The dog will tumble down and tremble at the thought of ascending the stairs again.

 The best way to help dogs learn how to move on a staircase is to teach them while they are still puppies.
 We can keep a small treat or snack on the first step.
 If the pup is hungry and wants to be a bit adventurous, it will try to climb onto the first step and grab the treat.
 On the other hand, staircases can be so frightening that dogs will never try to get on that first step.

 Teaching a pup to climb staircases requires a lot of patience.
-We have to train them every day and shower them with praises irrespective of the progress.
+We have to train them every day and shower them with praises irrespective of their progress.
 One person can stand on top of the staircase and call the dog up, while another one can coax it from the other end.
-Eventually, the puppy will learn how to effortlessly climb and get off staircases, but until then, this whole process will feel like a nightmare.
+Eventually, the puppy will learn how to effortlessly climb and get off the staircases, but this whole process will feel like a nightmare until then.